 Language Acquisition and Teaching

-Carvalho, Ana M; Michael Child. (forthcoming) Expanding the multilingual repertoire: Teaching cognate languages to heritage Spanish speakers.
+Carvalho, Ana M; Michael Child.
+(2018) Expanding the multilingual repertoire: Teaching cognate languages to heritage Spanish speakers.
 Handbook of Spanish as a Minority/Heritage Language.
 Edited by Kim Potowski.
 Routledge.

 Fernández, Julieta, & Gates Tapia, A. N. 2016.
 An appraisal of the language contact profile as a tool to research social engagement in study abroad.
 Study Abroad Research in Second Language Acquisition and International Education, 1(2), 248-276.